 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'hippopotamus.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-: a large African animal with thick hairless brownish gray skin, a big head, and short legs that eats plants and spends most of its time in water
+: a large African animal that has an extremely large head and mouth and short legs and that spends most of its time in water